-The benefits of using hierarchical Bayesian modeling are two-fold: (i) The Bayesian aspects of the models mean that the model incorporates the general advantages of Bayesian inference, such as the use of credible intervals instead of confidence intervals, and the possibility of fitting complex non-linear models (see Nicenboim & Vasishth, 2016, for an extended discussion), and (ii) the hierarchical aspects entail that the models take both between- and within-group variances into account and pool information via shrinkage (Gelman, Hill, & Yajima, 2012).
-This means that we avoid overfitting the data and at the same time we avoid averaging and losing valuable information about group-level variability (Gelman & Hill, 2007).
+The benefits of using hierarchical Bayesian modeling are two-fold: (i) The models incorporate the general advantages of Bayesian inference, such as the use of credible intervals instead of confidence intervals, and the possibility of fitting complex non-linear models (see Nicenboim & Vasishth, 2016, for an extended discussion), and (ii) hierarchical models allow us to take both between- and within-group variance into account and pool information via shrinkage (Gelman, Hill, & Yajima, 2012).
+This means that we avoid overfitting the data and at the same time we avoid aggregating data and losing valuable information about group-level variability (Gelman & Hill, 2007).
 In the next section we provide a more formal presentation of the assumptions and details of the implementation of both models than the one given in the introductory overview.

-The activation-based model
+The activation-based model as a lognormal race